Supply Chain Manager Visa Sponsorship Jobs in Texas

 Which visa types are most common for supply chain manager roles in Texas?

-The H-1B is the most common visa category for supply chain manager roles in Texas, as the position typically requires a bachelor's degree in supply chain management, logistics, business, or a related field, meeting the specialty occupation standard.
+The H-1B visa is the most common visa category for supply chain manager roles in Texas, as the position typically requires a bachelor's degree in supply chain management, logistics, business, or a related field, meeting the specialty occupation standard.
 L-1A visas are also used when a candidate is transferring from a multinational employer's overseas office into a Texas-based managerial role.
 TN visas apply for Canadian and Mexican nationals in qualifying management positions.

 Which cities in Texas have the most supply chain manager sponsorship jobs?